This information applies to Scotland.

 Marriages which are not recognised as valid

 Certain marriages are treated as if they never took place.
 These are called void marriages.
-They are marriages which do not meet the requirements of United Kingdom law.
+They are marriages which do not meet the requirements of UK law.
 An example of a void marriage is one where the partners may not marry because they are related.
-If you need to know whether your marriage is void you will need to seek specialist legal advice.
+If you need to know whether your marriage is void, you will need to seek specialist legal advice.